lisp-docs/lisp-docs.github.io/docs/tutorial/informal-introduction-to-lisp.md

 In the Lisp REPL, the string definition and output string are the same.
 The `print` function produces a more readable output, but for strings, it doesn't remove the quotes unless you use `princ`.

 Special characters like `\n` in other languages are not interpreted as special characters in Lisp. (unless you use the interop library for this).
 The `format` directive has its own special characters, which will be discussed later on in this tutorial.
 For now, note that `~%` is the directive for a new line.
-The `t` in the example below means to print to the standrd output.
+The `t` in the example below means to print to the standard output.

 ```lisp
 CL-USER> (format t "First line.~%Second line.")